convenient/n98-magerun-1-98-0-broken/README.md

 # n98-magerun 1.98.0 broken

-Demonstrat Magento instantiation error introduced as part of [magerun 1.98.0](https://github.com/netz98/n98-magerun/releases/tag/1.98.0), it appears this version has an incompatibility with `magento-hackathon/magento-composer-installer`.
+Demonstrate Magento instantiation error introduced as part of [magerun 1.98.0](https://github.com/netz98/n98-magerun/releases/tag/1.98.0), it appears this version has an incompatibility with `magento-hackathon/magento-composer-installer`.

 * [To Replicate](#to-replicate)
   * [Prepare a local magento instance](#prepare-a-local-magento-instance)